 Just joking.
 We won’t make you read a whole article written in your bladder’s perspective.
 (Or will we?)
 Most of us don’t think about our bladders too often, unless they’re demanding our attention or causing problems.

-Going into 2022, we want to give our bladders a little more love and attention for everything they do for us.
-So, in honor of our bladders, here’s what we think your bladder’s new year resolutions would be if it could make them:
+As we focus on self-care in 2022, we want to give our bladders a little more love and attention for everything they do for us.
+So, in honor of our bladders, here are the 7 healthy self-care habits to consider.

 1. I will be filled with enough water